ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 ## Desserts

-We laid too much emphasis to the vast amount of metrics data we had.
+We laid too much emphasis on the vast amount of metrics data we had.
 We were inclined to pull several statistical approaches too early.
 When we shifted our attention to our pipeline architecture, our problem became narrowed by itself and practical solutions began to emerge as if they were falling from the sky.

 Labels play an essential role.
 One of the things that made finding the under utilized runner complicated was that pods weren't labeled with the job name.